 Due to the U-shaped building of the rooms, most rooms have at least a partial ocean view and you might be lucky to see a glimpse of the ocean even from your Pool View Room.

 As in all recently opened hotels, the rooms are brand-new and feature a Caribbean yet elegant design with all the amenities you expect from a 5-star all-inclusive resort.
-I won’t talk too much about the standard facilities such as the beds, the terrace (which were spacious and comfortable), TV, air-condition, bathroom, etc..
-I just want to mention a few things which particularly called my attention.
+I won’t talk too much about the standard facilities such as the beds, the terrace (which was spacious and comfortable), TV, air-conditioning, bathroom, etc. I just want to mention a few things which particularly called my attention.

 Another feature not mentioned in the resort description is a small wine fridge with a capacity of three bottles.
 While this doesn’t seem logical in an all-inclusive resort, it is a nice feature if you’d like to celebrate a romantic evening on the terrace or at the beach and would like to drink something better than the typical resort house wine.
 You can either buy (quite expensive) wine at the resort or head out and get some in the supermarket or a local winery (if you have a rental car or go shopping anyway).

-Another innovative and particularly useful feature is a little space called “secret box”.
+Another innovative and particularly useful feature I want to mention in this Dreams Macao Beach review is a little space called “secret box”.
 This small compartment is accessible from outside only by the housekeeping and service staff.
 From inside the room, you can access it through a separate area in your wardrobe.
 This compartment has two functions.
 First of all, all deliveries brought to your room (food, towels, room service, etc.) won’t be outside your room, nor does someone have to knock on and touch your door (important in times of Covid-19).
 And second, when you want to place something to take away (for example used dishes), you can also place it in this compartment, which takes the smell away from your room, but also the ugly image of dirty dishes in the hallway.

 Booking and Prices at Dreams Macao Beach Resort